Accla/graphulo/README.md

 ### Debugging
 Before debugging a problem, consider

-1. checking the Accumulo monitor, running by default on <http://localhost:50095/>;
+1. checking the Accumulo monitor, running by default on <http://localhost:9995/> (as of Accumulo 1.8);
 2. printf or log4j debugging;
 3. debugging by deletion, i.e., if removing a piece of code solves your problem, then you know where the problem is;